w3cping/credential-considerations/credentials-age-considerations.md

 * who may be excluded from online services by this technology and requirements?
 * who will be discouraged from browsing or communicating by an age or credential requirement? (chilling effects)

+Privacy risks also have free expression implications here: who will be restricted from speaking or accessing information on the Web when there is a risk that a government-issued identity may be linked to that reading or writing?

 ## Bias and efficacy

 * how effective for the specific use cases are age verification or identity attribution presentation technologies? if they aren't fully effective, what is the trade-off between their harms and efficacy?